ctrlplusb/easy-peasy/README.md

     //          👇 define a thunk action via the helper
     saveTodo: thunk(async (actions, payload) => {
       //                      👆
-      // Notice that the thunk will receive the actions allowing you to dispatch
+      // Notice that the thunk will receive actions instead of state.
+You can
-      // other actions after you have performed your side effect. const saved = await todoService.save(payload);
+      // call the actions to update your state appropriately.

-      // Now we dispatch an action to add the saved item to our state
+      // e.g. call an api
-      //         👇
+      const savedTodo = await todoService.save(payload);

-      actions.todoSaved(saved);
+      // then dispatch an action with the api result as the payload actions.todoSaved(savedTodo);
     }),

     todoSaved: action((state, payload) => {